The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 - Uber and Careem operate extensively in Doha and are often more convenient than taxis.

-- The fare from Hamad International Airport (HIA) to this picturesque stretch is around QAR 40-60, depending on traffic.
+- The fare from Hamad International Airport to the Corniche is around QAR 40-60.

 - Electric Buggies & Tuk-Tuks

-- In some areas, especially MIA Park and Al Bidda Park, small electric buggies and tuk-tuks are available to transport explorers around the Corniche.
+- In some areas, especially MIA Park and Al Bidda Park, small electric buggies and tuk-tuks are available.

 By Car:

-If you are thinking about visiting the Qatar’s iconic coastline by car, there are several parking areas near MIA Park, Sheraton Park, and Al Bidda Park.
+If you are thinking about visiting Qatar’s iconic coastline by car, parking areas near MIA Park, Sheraton Park, and Al Bidda Park are available.

 - Driving to Doha’s iconic shoreline